 I’m looking to publish my book.
 Should I go indie or traditional?

 In short, no one can tell you which route to take.
 Publishing is a personal preference.
 It’s you deciding which route feels best to you.
-For a detailed breakdown on the two processes though, I would suggest you read my Publishing Page.
+Research the pros and cons of each before committing to either, because they each have their perks and their drawbacks.

 I’m publishing a book.
 Can you give me some advice on the industry?

 Be prepared.
-The publishing industry, being an author within this industry is like being a part of any business: politics are always present.
+The publishing industry, being an author within this industry, is like being a part of any business: politics are always present.
 I do my best to keep to myself.
 There is little separation between public and private.
 Everything you say can be analyzed.
 Everything you do is before the world, whether you realize it or not.
-So my detailed advice would be to grow thick skin, there isn’t a single book in the world that no one has disliked at some point, keep out of the politics and debates, network often, and focus on what’s important: writing and your readers.
+So my detailed advice would be to grow thick skin.
+(There isn’t a single book in the world that no one has disliked at some point.)
+Keep out of the politics and debates, network often, and focus on what’s important: writing, and those who read your writing.

 Have a question that I didn’t cover here?